Brown goods: an established term for consumer electronics

 Everything that can be assigned to information technology in the broadest sense is referred to as gray goods.
 These include telephones and other products.

-So what is brown goods?
-In short, all that is visually distinct from the categories presented above.
+So what are brown goods?
+In short, everything that is visually distinct from the categories shown above.